wwxu21/wwxu21.github.io/_pages/about.md

 About Me
 ======
-I am currently a research scientist at Language Technology Lab, Alibaba DAMO Academy.
+I am currently a research scientist at the Language and Science AI Lab, Alibaba DAMO Academy.
 Prior to that, I obtained my Ph.D. degree from The Chinese University of Hong Kong, under the supervision of Prof. Wai Lam.
+My research mainly lies in Retrieval Augmented Generation (RAG), Data Augmentation, and Language Agent.

 Education
 ======
 * Aug.
-2020 - Present, Ph.D. <br>
+2020 - July 2024, Ph.D. <br>
 Department of Systems Engineering and Engineering Management, <br>
 The Chinese University of Hong Kong <br>